ann-kilzer/go-keybase-chat-bot/README.md

 Script Keybase Chat in Go!

+This is my fork of keybase/go-keybase-chatbot.

-This module is a side-project/work in progress and may change or have crashers, but feel free to play with it.
+This module is a side-project/work in progress and may change or have crashes, but feel free to play with it.
 As long as you're logged in as a Keybase user, you can use this module to script basic chat commands.

 # Installation